-At the end of November, MVF won ‘Best Employee Communications Campaign’ at the Drum B2B Awards, recognising the efforts of the ‘performance engagement committee’ assembled by Head of Internal Comms, Anna Silver to drive commercial performance and team engagement during the start of 2021.
+At the end of November, MVF won ‘Best Employee Communications Campaign’ at the Drum B2B Awards, recognizing the efforts of the ‘performance engagement committee’ assembled by Head of Internal Comms, Anna Silver, to drive commercial performance and team engagement during the start of 2021.

-The submission details how a group of MVFers created a ‘Supercharge January Bingo’ campaign that brought both focus and fun to the business and enabled MVF to hit its targets after a challenging backdrop of a cancelled Christmas, continuous looming pandemic and remote working.
+The submission details how a group of MVFers created a ‘Supercharge January Bingo’ campaign that brought both focus and fun to the business and enabled MVF to hit its targets after a challenging backdrop of a canceled Christmas, continuous looming pandemic, and remote working.

 With the blessing of the executive board, the performance engagement team added an element where the more targets that were smashed, the more cash we raised for our charity partners.
 We asked MVFers which charities they wanted to raise money for and decided upon FareShare for the UK and Direct Relief for the US – both charities fight hunger and food waste.